roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 	- low calories/fat
 - delayed gratification
 - pomegranate tree in backyard
-	- When I moved to California, my neighbors had a huge pomegranate that dangled over the fence between our houses
+	- When I moved to California in 2011, my neighbors had a huge pomegranate that dangled over the fence between our houses
 	- My neighbors, Mr. and Mrs. Rao were amazing people.
 Between 60-70 when I first move at the age of 5
-	- we always had our own fruit trees in our backyard, figs, avocados, lemons, apples, and peaches, but never pomegranates.
+	- We always had our own fruit trees in our backyard, figs, avocados, lemons, apples, and peaches, but never pomegranates.
 		- Why should we?
 After all, there were so many growing next door, right?
 	- When I was 10, I noticed a little tree growing near the bushes along the fence a little ways down from the original pomegranate tree.
 	- My grandparents ran a little pipe from our preexisting irrigation loop to the tree, and within 2 years, the tree began to bear fruit.